ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 At the time of writing the SIEM agent only supports Micro Focus ArcSight and generic [Common Event Format (CEF)](https://docs.microsoft.com/en-us/cloud-app-security/siem).
 Supported time formats include Request for Comment (RFC) 5424, 3164 and 3164 with year.
 The agent can be installed on either Windows or Linux operating systems and requires Java 8.

 In addition to the SIEM agent, MCAS supports native integration with Azure Sentinel and the Microsoft Security Graph API.
-Azure Sentinel is Microsoft’s cloud native SIEM offering, while the Security Graph API provides additional partner integration solutions, e.g. the Microsoft Graph Security API Add-On for Splunk.
+Azure Sentinel is Microsoft's cloud native SIEM offering, while the Security Graph API provides additional partner integration solutions, e.g. the Microsoft Graph Security API Add-On for Splunk.

 Table 106 Additional SIEM agents Design Decisions for cloud native implementations